agl-c/deid2_dpsyn/README.md

 #### Differential privacy parameters (eps, delta, sensitivity)

-for naive users, supporting tutorials  on dp understandings and  the sensitive function design, refer to [The Algorithmic Foundations of Differential Privacy](http://dx.doi.org/10.1561/0400000042))

-Users should set the **eps, delta, sensitivity value** in 'runs' in **parameters.json** according to their specific differential privacy requirements.
+You should set the **eps, delta, sensitivity value** in 'runs' in **parameters.json** according to their specific differential privacy requirements （refer to [The Algorithmic Foundations of Differential Privacy](http://dx.doi.org/10.1561/0400000042) if you are not familiar with DP）.
-Here we display an example where the sensitivity value equals to 'max_records_per_individual', which essentially means the global sensitivity value of a specified function f(here is the count).
+Here we display an example where the sensitivity value equals to 'max_records_per_individual', which essentially means the global sensitivity value of a specified function f (here f is the counting function).

 ```json
   "runs": [